DeliceLydia/online-class-reservation-apis/README.md

 - User can view all available teachers
 - User can view a specific teacher informations
 - User can reserve an online class with a teacher
-- User can update a reservation
-- User can delete a reservation
 - User can view all his/her reservations

 ## Available APIs